trawick/stacktraces.py/README.md

 ``collect.py`` can be downloaded individually and copied to the system where it is needed.
 For the other tools, use ``pip install`` referencing a particular commit (e.g., ``git+git://github.com/trawick/stacktraces.py.git@XXXXXXX#egg=stacktraces``, where the Xs are replaced with an actual hash).

+## Bug reports

+Please file Github issues if you encounter a problem and you can share the text (e.g., Python exception, gdb output) that couldn't be parsed or represented properly as part of the problem description.
+Sometimes problems will be encountered dealing with proprietary data  which you can't share publicly; try to reproduce those with code you can share.
+To be clear:  Communicate with me about questions and problems only via the Github issue tracker unless you want to reimburse me for my time at a professional rate.

 ## Command-line tool documentation

 ### ``collect.py``